-The Foundation offers free donated medical equipment to underserved, underinsured, uninsured, working poor and impoverished patients and families who have a medical need for equipment but no means to afford it on their own.
+The Foundation has a large donated medical equipment inventory, and offers donated medical equipment for free to underinsured Upper Cumberland residents who have a medical need for equipment but no means to afford it on their own.

-Equipment is provided in good faith, free of charge, to patients with such a need.
+Equipment is provided in good faith, free of charge.

-The Foundation accepts gently-used medical equipment and new equipment such as wheelchairs, walkers, canes, crutches, hospital beds, braces, hearing aids, reachers, tub benches, specialty vehicles and many other medical devices.
+The Foundation accepts gently-used medical equipment and new equipment such as wheelchairs, walkers, canes, crutches, hospital beds, braces, hearing aids, reachers, bathtub benches, specialty vehicles and many other medical devices.